HolyBlackCat/quasi-msys2/README.md

 In such a sub-shell, you can do following:

-  * Invoke `.exe` files transparently as if they were native executables, Wine will be used for that.<br>
+  * **Invoke any `.exe` files transparently** as if they were native executables.
+Wine will be used for that.<br>
   <sub>(Actually this will work everywhere, until you reboot or manually tell the kernel to stop doing this, see below.)</sub>

+    Even if you opted out of kernel configuration, you can always transparently invoke any programs installed from the packages, without specifying the extension.
+E.g. `g++` is equivalent to `wine g++.exe`, assuming GCC is installed.

+    The installation directory is prepended to `PATH`, so programs from MSYS2 repos take precedence.

-  * Cross-compile to Windows using your native Clang.
-Use `win-clang` and `win-clang++` wrappers.
+  * **Cross-compile to Windows using your native Clang**, using `win-clang` and `win-clang++` wrappers.
+This is the recommended approach.

+    `_gcc` package must be installed, since it provides the standard library for cross-compilation, and more.

-  * Cross-compile to Windows using MSYS2 GCC or Clang running under Wine.
-Normally you want to avoid this, since a native Clang is much faster.
+  * **Cross-compile to Windows using MSYS2 GCC or Clang** running under Wine.
+They much slower than a native Clang, and should normally be used as a fallback.

-    While using MSYS2 GCC makes some sense if you prefer GCC over Clang, using MSYS2 Clang is mostly pointless, since a native Clang will do the same thing but faster.
+    You can invoke them using `gcc`, `g++`, `clang`, `clang++` as usual, assuming the corresponding packages are installed.

-  * Cross-compile things using Autotools and CMake.
+  * **Cross-compile using Autotools and CMake.**

-    Autotools (aka `./configure && make`) should work out of the box.
+    **Autotools** (aka `./configure && make`) should work out of the box.
+Your native `make` is used.

-    For CMake you should be using the `win-cmake` wrapper.
+    For **CMake** use the `win-cmake` wrapper.
+Your native CMake will be used, no extra flags are necessary.

-    `pkg-config` should also work out of the box.
+    **`pkg-config`** should work out of the box.
+You must have a native version installed.

-  * Debug executables running under Wine.
+  * **Debug executables running under Wine.**

     Use the `win-gdb` wrapper.
+You need to have `_gdb` package installed.

     MSYS2 GDB doesn't interact well with a regular terminal, but runs nicely inside of `wineconsole`.
 This wrapper starts `wineconsole` automatically.

-  * Inspect `.dll` dependencies of executables.
+  * **Inspect `.dll` dependencies of executables.**

     Use the `win-ldd` wrapper.
+You need to have `_ntldd-git` package installed.

     It processes the output of `ntldd.exe` (which needs to be installed with `make install _ntldd-git`), converting resulting paths to Linux style.

 ## What exactly are we doing with the kernel

-When you run `env/shell.sh`, it creates a new Bash shell and does `source env/all_quiet.src` in it, which, in turn, goes over all other scripts in `env/` and runs them one by one (`*.mk` are run with `make -f ...`, `*.src` are run with `source ...`).

-The kernel configuration is done by one of those scripts, `env/binfmk.mk`.
-For that it needs to ask you for a `sudo` password.

-When run manually, this makefile will behave a bit more nicely, explaining the extra options it has and asking you for confirmation before executing each `sudo` command.
-If you don't trust the makefile, you can inspect it and run the commands manually, that shouldn't be hard.

-All it does it configuring [`binfmt_misc`](https://www.kernel.org/doc/Documentation/admin-guide/binfmt-misc.rst) by adding a custom executable format (Windows `.exe`s), with `wine` as the handler.

-## FAQ

-  * How do I add a desktop entry for the quasi-msys2 shell?
-    * Use `make -f env/integration.mk`.
-To undo, invoke it again with the `uninstall` flag.

-  * Using LD instead of LLD when compiling with the native Clang.
-    * I started having problems with the native LD after some MSYS2 update (it produces broken executables), so we default to LLD.

-      Last tested on LD 2.34, a more recent version might work.

-      LD shipped by MSYS2 (was LD 2.37 last time I checked) works under Wine.
-If `binfmt_misc` is enabled, you can switch to it using `-fuse-ld=$MSYSTEM_PREFIX/bin/ld.exe`.

-      You can try the native LD using `-fuse-ld=ld`.
-(Or remove `-fuse-ld=lld` from `WIN_CLANG_FLAGS` variable.)

-  * My build system is confused because the compiled C/C++ binaries are suffixed with `.exe`.
-    * Use `source env/duplicate_exe_outputs.src`.
-Then `$CC` and `$CXX` will output two identical binaries, `foo.exe` and `foo`.
-The lack of the extension doesn't stop them from being transparently invoked with Wine.
+We use [`binfmt_misc`](https://www.kernel.org/doc/Documentation/admin-guide/binfmt-misc.rst) to temporarily configure the kernel to transparently run Windows `.exe`s using Wine.

+This requires root permissions, and persists until a reboot or until stopped manually.

+This is not restricted to Quasi-MSYS2 shells, and will work everywhere.

+See `env/binfmk.mk` for the exact commands we're using.

 ## Package manager usage